jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-2b.md

 By an effort of magnanimity, they act according to how any third person must naturally feel.
 The soldier who throws away his life to defend his officer's life might be little affected by that officer's death if it was not his fault.

-But he feels, that to everyone else, his own life is a trifle compared with his officer's life when he tries to act to=
+But he feels, that to everyone else, his own life is a trifle compared with his officer's life when he tries to act to:
 - deserve applause, and
 - make the impartial spectator enter into the principles of his conduct.